nsbishop3/trauma_model_framework/README.md

 # Trauma Model Framework

-This version of the repo is designed for the double-blind review of the paper "INCORPORATING TRAUMA PROPAGATION AND TRANSMISSION IN AGENT BASED MODELS: A PRELIMINARY FRAMEWORK" for the ANNSIM 2024 conference.
+This is the repo for the paper "INCORPORATING TRAUMA PROPAGATION AND TRANSMISSION IN AGENT BASED MODELS: A PRELIMINARY FRAMEWORK" at the ANNSIM 2024 conference.

 This framework requires the use of Anaconda (https://www.anaconda.com/download)